Name

 Pre War

-William Bloor was born in Rickmansworth and his birth was registered in Watford district in the third quarter of 1890.
+James William Bloor (known as William) was born in 1890 in Rickmansworth, the son of Joseph and Mary Bloor and one of eight children, although two seem to have died in infancy.
+He was baptised on 2 February 1891 at Croxley Green, Herts.
 At the 1891 census, aged 8 months, he lived with his parents Joseph and Mary and four siblings at Providence Terrace, New Road, Croxley Green.
-Joseph worked as a boatman.
-He came from a canal family.
-His father, William, was a boatman as was his brother Daniel who also lived in New Road in 1891.
+His father Joseph worked as a boatman and came from a canal family as both his grandfather William and his uncle Daniel were boatmen.

 Wartime Service